 It must fit comfortably otherwise your kid will injure his or her foot and I am not talking about blisters here.

 I am talking about ankle sprain when it twisted sideways or kicking the ground because the shoe is too long.

 Generally, soccer cleats protect the feet when being stepped on, and any sharp objects that may lie in the field.

 They should be made of strong material like leather or synthetic leather.

 I would recommend buying Firm Ground cleats because they provide stability to the player and are safe for other players.

-Socks does two things when worn correctly.
+Socks do two things when worn correctly.
 It reduces friction on your kid’s feet inside the shoes.